Rio517/aws-lambda-redshift-loader/README.md

 1. Go to the AWS Lambda Console in the same region as your S3 bucket and Amazon Redshift cluster.
 2. Select Create a Lambda function and enter the name MyLambdaDBLoader (for example).
-3. Under Code entry type select 'Upload a zip file' and upload the [AWSLambdaRedshiftLoader-2.2.0.zip](https://github.com/awslabs/aws-lambda-redshift-loader/blob/master/dist/AWSLambdaRedshiftLoader-2.2.0.zip) from your local ```dist``` folder
+3. Under Code entry type select 'Upload a zip file' and upload the [AWSLambdaRedshiftLoader-2.4.0.zip](https://github.com/awslabs/aws-lambda-redshift-loader/blob/master/dist/AWSLambdaRedshiftLoader-2.4.0.zip) from your local ```dist``` folder. **Note:** If you've previously deployed or are upgrading, please see the [upgrade notes](#upgrade-notes-lambda-function-versions).
-4. Use the default values for the handler, and in the Role drop-down, select "* Basic Execution Role" and follow the wizard for creating the AWS Lambda Execution Role (required permissions below).
+4. Use the default values for the handler, and in the Role drop-down, select "* Basic Execution Role" and follow the wizard for creating the AWS Lambda Execution Role, view and edit the policy permissions to the required permissions below.
 We also recommend using the max timeout (5 minutes) for the function to accommodate long COPY times.
-5. On the deployed function, you need to add an event source:
+5. Once deployed, you need to add an event source:
     1. Select "Event Source" tab and click to "Add event source."
     2. The event source type should be set to S3.
     3. Select the S3 bucket you want to use for input data.
     4. Select the 'Object Created (All)' notification type.

 When you're done, you'll see that the AWS Lambda function is deployed and you can submit test events and view the CloudWatch Logging log streams.

-### Lambda Function Versions
-We previously released version 1.0 in distribution AWSLambdaRedshiftLoader.zip, which didn't use the Amazon Key Management Service for encryption.
-If you've previously deployed and used version 1.0 and want to upgrade to version 1.1, then you'll need to recreate your configuration by running `node setup.js` and reentering the previous values including connection password, symmetric encryption key, and optionally an S3 Secret Key.
-You'll also need to upgrade the IAM policy for the Lambda Execution Role as listed below, as it now requires permissions to talk to the Key Management Service.

-Furthermore, version 2.0.0 adds support for loading multiple Redshift clusters in parallel.
-You can deploy the 2.x versions with a 1.1x configuration, and the Lambda function will transparently upgrade your configuration to a 2.x compatible format.
-This uses a loadClusters List type in DynamoDB to track all clusters to be loaded.

 ## Getting Started - Lambda Execution Role
 You also need to add an IAM policy as shown below to the role that AWS Lambda